 The Sierra Club’s store has it all: apparel, masks, homeware, outdoor gear, tree ornaments, toys.
 I particularly like their Sierra Club backpacks that are suitable for school or camping.

 League of Conservation Voters’ gift guide will help you whittle down your gifting list.
-They sell conveniently (and cleverly!) arranged Holiday Bundles that are perfect for the “home activist,” “clean energy advocate,” or “public lands defender” in your life!
-Their environmental priorities button set (“reduce, reuse, recycle, resist!”) is a perfect stocking stuffer.
+Their windmill dress socks are a perfect stocking stuffer.
 Purchases help fund LCV’s mission to “advocate for sound environmental laws and policies, hold elected officials accountable for their votes and actions, and elect pro-environment candidates.”

 National Wildlife Federation.
 Support their conservation work by shopping in their online store, which offers home, garden, and wildlife products.
 They also have a new line of adorable wildlife-themed face masks.